mattrips/scratchPad/ProtocolConformance 200703.md

 Given concretization `T`, the conformance `T: P`, requirement *m* of `P`, and implementation *i* of *m*, if the constraints on *i* are not a superset of the constraints on `T: P`, then *i* is unavailable for purposes of conformance `T: P`.
 This unavailability persists regardless of whether `T` satisfies the constraints on *i*, and so, even though *i* may be available on `T`, it is not available for purposes of the conformance `T: P`.
 >***Discussion**
 >This limitation came as part of the adoption of conditional conformance, SE-0143.
 It exists due to issues of implementablity.*

+Example 1.5.4 demonstrates the that a constrained implementation is unavailable to a concretization even though .

+The conformance of `S: P` has two implementations of the requirement *m1* of protocol `P`, implementations *i1* and *i2*.
+While the property labelled *i3* also would satisfy *m1*, it is not present on `S`, because the `P` extension on which it is declared is an extension only of types that conform to `P` with an implemention of *m2* that conforms to protocol `StringProtocol`; since `S`'s implementation of *m2* is `Int`, which does not conform to  `StringProtocol`, the extension containing *i3* does not extend `S`.
 ```swift
 /// Example 1.5.4
 protocol P {